 Sigiriya and Dambulla Caves, Pidurangala rock

-Dambulla caves and Sigiriya rock fortress are places declared as UNESCO world heritage sites due to its cultural and historical importance.
-Most visitors of Sri Lanka never fails to include Sigiriya and Dambulla caves in their Sri Lanka trips.
-Same times many tourists do not fail to make a visit to the Piduranagla rock temple due to its religious and historical importance.
-Especially the visitors of Sigiriya rock fortress can visit Pidurangala rock after 10 minutes walk from the Sigiriya rock.
+Dambulla cave temple and Sigiriya rock fortress are places declared as UNESCO world heritage sites due to their cultural and historical importance.
+Most visitors to Sri Lanka never fail to include Sigiriya and Dambulla caves in their Sri Lanka trips.
+Same time many tourists do not fail to make a visit to the Piduranagla rock temple due to its religious and historical importance.
+Especially the visitors to Sigiriya rock fortress can visit Pidurangala rock after a 10-minute walk from Sigiriya rock.

-Sigiriya is a monolith and this natural attraction with human touch was originated in the 5th century AD.
-It was functioned as a fortress more than 1500 years ago, even today a large number of holidaymakers gathering here to witness the gardens, reservoirs, swimming pools, ruins of places and audience halls that existed in the early days of the fortress.
+Sigiriya is a monolith and this natural attraction to human touch originated in the 5th century AD.
+It functioned as a fortress more than 1500 years ago, even today a large number of holidaymakers gather here to witness the gardens, reservoirs, swimming pools, ruins of places and audience halls that existed in the early days of the fortress.

-Perhaps Sigiriya is the most iconic natural rock, which rises up to 300 meters from the sea level, in the northern plains of Sri Lanka.
-It is truly a symbol of advance knowledge of water management, urban planning and defence.
-There may be a large number of similar rock in the region that surpass the magnitude size of Sigiriya, but ‘Sigiriya rock fortress’ there is only one.
-Well, this is the place, where a countless number of tourists visits during their holidays in Sri Lanka.
+Perhaps Sigiriya is the most iconic natural rock, which rises up to 300 meters from sea level, in the northern plains of Sri Lanka.
+It is truly a symbol of advanced knowledge of water management, urban planning and defence.
+There may be a large number of similar rocks in the region that surpass the magnitude size of Sigiriya, but ‘Sigiriya rock fortress’ there is only one.
+Well, this is the place, where a countless number of tourists visit during their holidays in Sri Lanka.

-When describing this attraction I would like to apply the phrase “You need to see it” for all my readers.
-Couple of years earlier importance of Sigiriya was emphasized as a destination to explore by Popular Mechanics.
-Seerendipity tours organize regular excursions and tours in Sri Lanka covering most attractions in the cultural triangle such as Sigiriya and Dambulla, so you have the opportunity to see this beautiful rock fortress, call us or write us.
+When describing this attraction, I would like to apply the phrase “You need to see it” to all my readers.
+A couple of years earlier the importance of Sigiriya was emphasized as a destination to explore by Popular Mechanics.
+Seerendipity tours organize regular excursions and tours in Sri Lanka covering most attractions in the cultural triangle such as Sigiriya and Dambulla, so you have the opportunity to see this beautiful rock fortress, call or write to us.

 Popular Mechanics have listed Sigiriya Rock palace Eco-Extraordinaire on their eclectic ‘World’s Strangest’ lists.
 The ancient masterpiece which stands as Sri Lanka’s landmark in world culture and heritage, Sigiriya, has won yet another international accolade.
 American Magazine Popular Mechanics lists the garden of Sigiriya amongst its “World’s 18 strangest gardens”, remarking upon the intricacy and ingenuity with which King Kashyapa designed his refuge and fortress.

-The 5th century landscaped garden of Sigiriya and its system is not only aesthetically pleasing but also highly functional.
-The highly advanced water management system at Sigiriya shows the thorough grasp of trigonometry and hydraulic principals of the ancient engineers.
-The intricate network of water canals, pools, reservoir, gardens, boulders, terrace gardens are impressively designed to form a unique architectural marvel by the early inhabitants of ancient Sri Lanka.
+The 5th-century landscaped garden of Sigiriya and its system are not only aesthetically pleasing but also highly functional.
+The highly advanced water management system at Sigiriya shows the thorough grasp of trigonometry and hydraulic principles of the ancient engineers.
+The intricate network of water canals, pools, reservoirs, gardens, boulders and terrace gardens are impressively designed to form a unique architectural marvel by the early inhabitants of ancient Sri Lanka.

-Kandy is another important tourist attraction in the cultural triangle of Sri Lanka and it is an important UNESCO world heritage sites in Sri Lanka.
+Kandy is another important tourist attraction in the cultural triangle of Sri Lanka and it is an important UNESCO world heritage site in Sri Lanka.
 The distance from Kandy to Sigiriya is just 90 km.
-Therefore most travellers who, visit Kandy also visit Sigiriya.
-The travel time from Sigiriya to Kandy can be 1 hour to 2 hours, depending on the way you travel from Sigiriya to Kandy and vice-a-vers.
+Travelling time from Sigiriya to Kandy can be 1 hour to 2 hours, depending on the way you travel from Sigiriya to Kandy and vice-versa.
 Usually, it might take around 1 hour to drive from Sigiriya to Kandy if you have private transport and travelling time from Sigiriya to Kandy can be 2 hours if you travel by public bus.

-Travelling from Kandy Sigiriya to Kandy is very easy because Kandy is well connected to Sigiriya by A9 highway.
+Travelling from Sigiriya to Kandy is very easy because Kandy is well connected to Sigiriya by the A9 highway.
 A9 highway is one of the busiest roads in Sri Lanka starts in Kandy and runs up to the northernmost city of Sri Lanka.
-A large number of regular buses plying on this road, therefore it will be very easy to find a way to go to Sigiriya from Kandy even with public buses.
+With a large number of regular buses plying on this road, therefore it will be very easy to find a way to go to Sigiriya from Kandy even with public buses.